fttlov/JCAdvance/README.md

 **Settings**: All settings relating to dead zones, inversion, default gyroscope mode, steering and other profile-specific options have now been moved to the \XboxProfile\*.ini file, within the [Settings] section, instead of config.ini and applied without restarting the emulator.

 **Profiles:** The original code strictly separated Xbox profiles (`.ini` files in the `XboxProfile` folder) and Keyboard/Mouse profiles (`KMProfile`).
 This prevented users from emulating both Xbox and keyboard actions in one profile.
 JCAdvance resolves this: the main `XboxProfile` folder now supports mixed emulation, and profiles are easily managed via `Config.exe`.
 However, you can still switch between profiles using hotkeys within the XboxProfile folder.
-Note that the profile change only applies to the current session.
+Note that the profile change only applies to the current session

   ### OSD